 The internally illuminated 12-ton birds were suspended mid-air, dwarfing viewers.
 The male Phoenix Feng measures 90 feet long, while the female Huang reaches 100 feet in length, beak to (steel) tail feathers.
-It took Xu two years of collection and assembling.
-The engineering of the whole project is something that most people would term as impressive as the work itself.
+It took Xu two years to collect and assemble.
+The whole project’s engineering is something that most people would term as impressive as the work itself.

 How Xu came up with the idea

-Now Xu got the idea to use the debris and the dirt to make something that would merge the good and the bad, the rich, and the poor.
-Phoenix was the response for the unseen labor and harsh working conditions which he though was typified in the flawed edges of the statues’ forms.
+Now Xu got the idea to use the debris and the dirt to make something that would merge the good and the bad, the rich and the poor.
+Phoenix was the response to the unseen labor and harsh working conditions, which he thought were typified in the flawed edges of the sculptures’ forms.

 Video: Xu Bing’s artist talk at MASS MoCA

 The fable of this project is powerful and monumental.
 It shows self-sacrifice, destruction, regeneration, and hope.
-It is a beautifully crafted representation of cultural evolution, history, and modernism of China.
-It is also a representation of the energy and the strength of all those that participated.
-The main aim of this sculptural was to spur a cultural and architectural change in China.
+It is a beautifully crafted representation of the cultural evolution, history, and modernism of China.
+It is also a representation of the energy and strength of all those that participated.
+The main aim of this sculpture was to spur a cultural and architectural change in China.

 A little about Xu Bing

 The artist has used the debris as in this case before.
-He has once used bicycle flattened by a tank in Tiananmen square as well as dust from the 9/11 WTC destruction.
-Now his work, the Phoenix got to the heart of the matter.
+He has once used a bicycle flattened by a tank in Tiananmen Square3 and dust from the 9/11 WTC destruction.
+Now his work, the Phoenix, got to the heart of the matter.
 He used the stuff of the global economic expansion to bring attention to humanity’s proclamation of immortality.
 Xu Bing is widely considered to be among the prominent Chinese artists of today.